GaloisInc/BESSPIN-Tool-Suite/docs/constrainBufferErrors.md

 buffer errors in the stack with a magnitude of close and only using integer types.
 Here are the steps you would take to accomplish this:

-1. Make a copy of `fett/cwesEvaluation/bufferErrors/bufferErrors.cfr`
+1. Make a copy of `fett/cwesEvaluation/bufferErrors/bufferErrors.cfr`.
+Do not directly edit `fett/cwesEvaluation/bufferErrors/bufferErrors.cfr`.
 2. Add the following lines to the bottom of your error model:
 ```
   [BufferIndexScheme_IndexArray]